gamemanual0/gm0/source/docs/appendix/glossary.rst

             :alt: A Colson Performa Wheel
             :width: 200

+    Computer-aided design (CAD)
+        CAD is software most commonly used to aid the design and drafting of parts and assemblies in engineering.
+In FTC, CAD is used to make 3D models of robots as well as design custom parts.

     COTS
         COTS (Commercial Off the Shelf) parts refer to parts that teams can purchase physically or through an online retailer.